RandomStudio/osc-simulator/README.md

 And the other way around.
 Incoming OSC messages:
 1. Received by the Node server, if it's listening on the correct port
 1. Node server relays messages via a Websocket message to the browser UI

+## Roadmap
+Some ideas for improvements:
+* Add more custom message-sending options (`int32`, `float32` and even `blob` types) - for both the browser and CLI
+* Serve pre-built frontend via Express rather than compiling every times
+* Dockerise for easy portability